ukparliament/egg-timer/README.md

  * A guide to events, what to do a prorogation and dissolution etc

- * Checks around whether the synchronisatin processes are working or not
+ * Checks around whether the synchronisation processes are working or not

 ## What are the data sources?